bobbobovichfromrussia/YTParser/README.md

 # Impression-Agency

 This program was created for Impression-Agency ([https://impression-agency.ru/](https://impression-agency.ru/)), a Moscow based advertising agency, specialising in working with car YouTubers.

+# Manuals

+"YTParser Manual.pdf" and "YTParser Справочник.pdf" are manuals for using the program in English and Russian respectively.